How Much To Renew Driving Licence: Renewal Cost And Fees UK

 - Driving with an expired licence: Fines up to £1,000

-- Invalidated car insurance: Could void coverage in an accident
+- Invalidated insurance: Could void coverage entirely in the event of an accident

-Set a calendar reminder 60 days before expiry.
-Combine renewal with MOT or tax renewal to streamline annual motoring tasks.
+Set a calendar reminder 60 days before your expiry date.
+We recommend combining licence renewal with MOT or road tax renewal so it becomes part of a single annual motoring review rather than an easy thing to overlook.

 How Much Is It To Renew A Driving Licence?

-Renewal fees are the same regardless of vehicle category—cars, motorcycles, vans, or trailers.
-Whether you hold a Category B (car) or A (motorbike) licence, the cost remains £14 online or £17 by post.
+Renewal fees are the same regardless of vehicle category.
+Whether you hold a Category B (car), Category A (motorbike), or multiple entitlements on a single photocard, the cost remains £14 online or £17 by post.

 How Much It Costs?